jlowery457/nasa-exercise/nasa-image-viewer-client/README.md

 # nasa-image-viewer-client

-A web client written with VueJS as a frontend companion application for **nasa-image-viewer-server**.
+A web client written with Vue.js as a frontend companion application for **nasa-image-viewer-server**.

 ## Getting Started